codeguy/Slim-Documentation-3/03-get-started/06-error-handling/page.md

 However, if the Slim Framework application is **NOT** in debug mode, you will likely print a client-appropriate message like "Something went wrong.
 We're looking into it."
 The point being, it is your responsibility to check the Slim Framework application mode in your custom error handler and act appropriately.
-Here is an example:

     <?php
     $app = new \Slim\App();